caroso1222/carlos-roso-gatsby/content/blog/remote-work-book-journal/index.md

 <div class="divider"></div>

+## Wed Apr 1 2020

+No tangible progress was made today.
+Been drafting some ideas on how to better communicate the purpose of the book.
+I'm thinking I should employ a more progressive strategy rather than writing a full blown book that no one actually finds it helpful in the end.
+Still running through ideas.

 ## Tue Mar 31 2020

 Finished writing the introduction.
 This will take a lot more than I initially expected.
 I have no rush, though, I'm focused on the process for now, not the end result.